-Aisha Khokhar - Associate - Employment & Incentives
+Aisha Khokhar - Associate - Employment and Incentives

 With the fifth batch of recruits now being called for service, this article looks to remind employers of their obligations in relation to employees who have been called to serve and recent changes which have been introduced.